 One of the most important considerations when filing your taxes is whether you should claim the standard deduction or if you should itemize your deductions.
 Here’s the distinction between the two:

 Standard deduction: The standard deduction is a dollar-for-dollar reduction of your taxable income.
 Nearly all taxpayers are entitled to this deduction.
-For tax year 2019 (filing in 2020), the standard deduction is $24,400 for those with the tax status of married filing jointly.
-This will rise to $24,800 for tax year 2020 (filing in 2021).
+For tax year 2020 (filing in 2021), the standard deduction is $24,800 for those with the tax status of married filing jointly.
 Single filers are entitled to a standard deduction of exactly half this amount.
-For tax year 2019, you can claim your standard deduction on Line 9 of your Form 1040.
+For tax year 2020, you can claim your standard deduction on Line 12 of your Form 1040.

 What Can I Write Off on My Taxes?